versioneer-tech/package-r/docs/usage.md

 `/db/bolt.db`, and creates a reusable public share.
 Make sure `/workspace` and `/db` exist and are writable by the user running packageR.

+In the recommended declarative setup, packageR can recreate configuration and default shares during startup.
+The database does not contain object data; keep `/db` durable only if users, shares, or settings created at runtime should survive a restart.

 !!! note
     This setup is not backed by S3 or another object store.
 Presigned URL actions still exercise the packageR flow, but they fall back to